cosmos/cosmos-sdk/docs/learn/advanced/12-simulation.md

 1. Completely random where the initial state, module parameters and simulation parameters are **pseudo-randomly generated**.
 2. From a `genesis.json` file where the initial state and the module parameters are defined.
 This mode is helpful for running simulations on a known state such as a live network export where a new (mostly likely breaking) version of the application needs to be tested.
 3. From a `params.json` file where the initial state is pseudo-randomly generated but the module and simulation parameters can be provided manually.
 This allows for a more controlled and deterministic simulation setup while allowing the state space to still be pseudo-randomly simulated.
-The list of available parameters are listed [here](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/simulation/client/cli/flags.go#L59-L78).
+All available parameters are listed [here](https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/x/simulation/client/cli/flags.go#L59-L78).

 :::tip
 These modes are not mutually exclusive.
 So you can for example run a randomly generated genesis state (`1`) with manually generated simulation params (`3`).